Leincentes/minichan-grpc/README.md

 php lib/cli.php generate:services [ServicesName] [Interface|Class]
 ```

-Troubleshooting <a name="troubleshooting"></a>
+## Troubleshooting
-If you encounter issues while using [Your CLI Tool Name], consider the following steps:
+If you encounter issues while using , consider the following steps:

 1. Check the Command Syntax: Ensure that you are using the correct syntax for the command.